Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Project points onto 2D and 3D curves, points onto surfaces, and 3D curves onto surfaces;
   * Construct lines and circles from constraints;
   * Construct curves and surfaces from constraints;
-  * Construct curves and surfaces by interpolation
+  * Construct curves and surfaces by interpolation.

-OPEN CASCADE company also provides a product known as Surfaces from Scattered Points (SSP), which allows constructing surfaces from scattered points.
+OPEN CASCADE company also provides a product known as <a href="http://www.opencascade.org/support/products/ssp/">Surfaces from Scattered Points</a>, which allows constructing surfaces from scattered points.
 This algorithm accepts or constructs an initial B-Spline surface and looks for its deformation (finite elements method) which would satisfy the constraints.
 Using optimized computation methods, this algorithm is able to construct a surface from more than 500 000 points.

 SSP product is not supplied with Open CASCADE Technology, but can be purchased separately.